jakehuangproject/simple_meal_finder/README.md

 To make the project run, these scripts need to be install:
 `yarn add --save redux redux-devtools-extension redux-thunk asios`

-In the project directory, you can run:
+In the project directory, you can run:；

 ### `yarn start`